YSanchezAraujo/PRE_VIS_DA_CURR_BIO/pipeline/README.md

 3. run `save_behavioral_data_for_model.jl`
 4. use STAN to run the behavioral model, see `run_behavioral_model_single_mouse.py` and `submit_stan_job.slurm` files
 5. aggreate behavioral and neural results, run `aggregate_beh_results.jl` and `aggregate_encoding_results.jl`
+    a. (if you ran the encoding model serially and saved the larger results file then no need to aggregrate it)
-6. the scripts in the `figures` reproduce figures and results from the paper
+7. the scripts in the `figures` reproduce figures and results from the paper